armgits/justbot/README.md

 `code/` consists a Python file and Jupyter Notebooks for calculating forward kinematics and the Jacobian for inverse kinematics.

 `dockerfile/` consists the necessary files to build the Docker image of this project.
 The image can then be used to run the container as an executable for simulating in Gazebo.
-Building the Docker image locally is not recommended, an up-to-date image is available on the Dockerhub.
+Building the Docker image locally is not recommended, an up-to-date image is available on [Dockerhub](https://hub.docker.com/r/armdocks/justbot).

 `image/` just consists the GIF image used on the README page.